EdenEast/Revolution.vim/README.md

 These are some screenshots of the theme but they might no be the most up to date (will try my best).
 Even though they might not be the most up to date they will give you a good idea of what it is about.
-(NOTE: Some of these screen shots were taken on different enviroments and the fonts are different.
+(NOTE: Some of these screen shots were taken on different environments and the fonts are different.
 Revolution does not change the font that you set.)

 ##C++